A Composable Game-Theoretic Framework for Blockchains: Case Studies

-Finally, we conclude by outlining a broader class of applications, including cross-dApp interactions, cross-chain protocols, and multi-layer mechanisms such as proposer-builder separation (PBS).
-While not formalised here, these examples illustrate the wider applicability of our framework to modelling incentive dynamics across heterogeneous blockchain protocols and deployment architectures.
+We present a series of case studies illustrating the applicability of our framework.
+We first define the class of \emph{timelock-bribe sensitive applications} and analyse their susceptibility to timelock bribing attacks as a function of blockchain predictability.
+This case study shows how the framework yields insights that apply to abstract classes of blockchain protocols.
+We then demonstrate how the framework captures common cross-layer and cross-application interactions, using several payment channel (PC)-based constructions .
+Finally, we outline a broader class of applications, including cross-chain protocols and multi-layer mechanisms such as proposer-builder separation (PBS).
+Although not formalised here, these examples highlight the framework’s broader applicability to modelling incentive dynamics across heterogeneous blockchain protocols and deployment architectures.